 By knowing which pests your shrub or tree could be attacked by, you’ll have the upper hand.

 The main pests that a Eucalyptus owner would have to worry about are beetle borers, psyllids, beetles, sharpshooters, wasps, and whiteflies.

 Some of these are known to cause defoliation while others can kill the plant altogether.
-Depending on the severity of infestation, you may need to use chemicals or insecticides.
+Depending on the severity of the infestation, you may need to use chemicals or insecticides.

 Certain insects can also be taken out with the addition of eucalyptus oil, hand soap, and water.
 Look up specific instructions for how to go about doing this.
-An unbalanced solution can result in damaging of the leaves.
+An unbalanced solution can result in damage of the leaves.